 The first Women’s Group at DUMC was organized in 1870.
 The first youth ministry began in 1944.
 Lay Witness Missions were an important part of the Church’s history, beginning in 1970.
 Dayton Church held its first successful Missions Conference in 1975.
 Our Senior Teens older adult ministry was started in 1990.

 The church grew dramatically during the 22-year ministry of Rev. Dr. John Walls, from 1988 to 2009.
 In 1995, a large addition was added, which included our Ministry Center.
 In 2002, the current sanctuary and offices were added.

 Dayton Church began holding a Global Impact Celebration Missions Conference in 2006.
-Since that time the church has given over $100,000 per year to missions and sent numerous mission teams to Ghana, Africa, to India and to various projects locally and in the United States.
+Since that time the church has given over $100,000 per year to missions and sent numerous mission teams to Ghana, West Africa, to India, to Guatemala, and to various projects locally and in the United States.

 The current Lead Pastor, Mike Dominick, began in July of 2009.
 His ministry has continued the long tradition of Biblical preaching, love for Jesus Christ and service and mission.

 God has faithfully blessed the Dayton UM Church, and we celebrate her long history.